extremenetworks/ExtremeScripting/Python/flowtracker/README.md

 OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

 ## Support
-The software is provided as is and Extreme has no obligation to provide maintenance, support, updates, enhancements or modifications.
+The software is provided as is and Extreme Networks has no obligation to provide maintenance, support, updates, enhancements or modifications.
-Any support provided by Extreme is at its sole discretion.
+Any support provided by Extreme Networks is at its sole discretion.

 Issues and/or bug fixes may be reported on [The Hub](https://community.extremenetworks.com/extreme).